 Primary sources Company annual reports and sustainability filings, and direct engagement with companies.
-We find that Carbon Disclosure Project (CDP) reports are the most valuable forms of corporate climate disclosure.
+We find that CDP reports are the most valuable forms of corporate climate disclosure.
 Industry consultants We harness the expertise of industry specialists through consultants and our own networks.
 This includes individuals from industry, academia and independent research groups.
 In our experience, these research sources are particularly helpful in our assessment of transition risks, such as regulatory change or product substitution.
 External research We make use of written research from a broad variety of sources, including non-governmental organisations, academia, industry groups and investment brokerage firms.
-We always consider the motivations of the author when assessing the research's conclusions.
-This is particularly important with research on climate, as climate risks are complex and highly politicised.
 Data We source emissions data and other climate-risk metrics from MSCI ESG Research.
 We use data from the Science Based Targets initiative (SBTi) to assess companies' emissions reduction targets.
 Data from the CDP helps us assess the quality of companies' disclosure and general risk management.
 Finally, we also use data from academia and industry specialists to assess company-specific climate risks.